peterjmarko/llm-narrative-framework/ROADMAP.md

 The following issues will be addressed concurrently during the "Code Development and Testing" phase.

--   **Inconsistent Configuration Logic**:
-    -   Currently, `config.ini` entries for file paths (e.g., `personalities_src`) include the parent directory (`data/`).
-The best practice is for the config to only contain the filename, with the Python scripts being responsible for building the full path.
-This should be refactored across the codebase for consistency.
 -   **Inconsistent Logging**:
-    -   The log file for `repair_experiment.ps1` is not as detailed as those from other scripts.
     -   The `process_study.ps1` workflow does not currently generate a dedicated log file.
     -   Log files from migration scripts contain unnecessary PowerShell transcript headers and footers.
 -   **Redundant API Calls**: Forcing a migration on an already `VALIDATED` experiment unnecessarily re-runs all LLM API calls.